Masterhills/IcodeJava/README.md

 # IcodeJava
-This is where I learn to use JAVA
+This is where I stash my learning of JAVA concepts building
+#### mini projects
-##I write codes that
+## I write codes that
 - Ready for change
 * Safe from bugs
 + Easy to understand